luciomartinez/luciomartinez.github.io/_posts/2020-08-26-enable-cookie-banner-in-10-minutes.markdown

 </script>
 ```

+Place the configuration block at the end of the `<head>` or `<body>` block.

+The look and feeling can be customised to match your website style.
+Go to the [download](https://www.osano.com/cookieconsent/download/) page to play with all the options and get the one fits best for you.
 Checkout the [documentation](https://www.osano.com/cookieconsent/documentation/javascript-api/) for getting to know all the available options.

-Place the configuration block at the end of the `<body>` block and after loading the Cookie Consent library.

 ## Results
 At the end of the implementation, the cookie banner should look similar to the next one.